librenms/librenms/doc/Extensions/Applications.md

 Will monitor HTTP, LDAP, and IMAP.
 The -p switch specifies what ports to use.
 This is a comma seperated list.

 These must be found in '/etc/services' or where ever NSS is set to fetch it from.
+If not, it will throw an error.

+If you want to JSON returned by it to be printed in a pretty format use the -P flag.

 5. Restart snmpd on your host.